 Pascale was diagnosed with breast cancer in 2008 and for 10 months juggled work, cancer treatment and two children under the age of six.
 Towards the end of her treatment, her employer Lehman Brothers collapsed in the midst of the financial crisis.
 These events prompted some career and lifestyle changes and she started her own business the following year.
 Pascale was a trustee of Breast Cancer Campaign from 2012 and is fascinated by groundbreaking research work in areas that resonate deeply with her personal experience.

 Sue has over 30 years experience in the public sector, mainly as a financial specialist.
-After a career in central government she was Director of Finance and Resources, a role shared between two health regulators: the Human Tissue Authority and the Human Fertilisation and Embryology Authority.
-Sue sits on the conduct committees of two professional accountancy bodies and is herself a Fellow of the Chartered Institute of Management Accountants.
-Sue became a Trustee of Breast Cancer Now in 2016, a cause she supports fully.
+She is a fellow of the Chartered Institute of Management Accountants and a member of the Institute of Internal Auditors.
+After a career in central government she was Director of Finance and Resources across two health regulators: the Human Tissue Authority and the Human Fertilisation and Embryology Authority.

 Nowadays Sue enjoys voluntary and non-executive roles and sits on the conduct committees of a professional accountancy body and a regulator of a health profession.
 She became a Trustee of Breast Cancer Now in 2016 and chairs the Finance and Investment Committee.
 Having supported a close family member through breast cancer diagnosis and treatment, Sue values the work of the charity and is committed to helping ensure its success.